-Common Data Service for Apps allows you to connect directly to your data using Power BI Desktop to create reports and publish them to Power BI.
-From Power BI, reports can be used in dashboards, shared to other users and accessed cross platform on Power BI mobile apps.
+Common Data Service allows you to connect directly to your data using Power BI Desktop to create reports and publish them to Power BI.
+From Power BI, reports can be used in dashboards, shared to other users, and accessed cross platform on Power BI mobile apps.

-To use Power BI with the Common Data Service for Apps, you need the following:
+To use Power BI with Common Data Service, you need the following items:

 - Download and install Power BI Desktop, which is a free application that runs on your local computer.
 You can download Power BI desktop here.

-- Common Data Service for Apps environment with maker permissions to access the portal and read permissions to access data within entities.
+- Common Data Service environment with maker permissions to access the portal and read permissions to access data within entities.

-Connecting to Common Data Service for Apps from Power BI Desktop
+Connecting to Common Data Service from Power BI Desktop

-Launch Power BI Desktop, if it's your first time you may be prompted with a Welcome screen or taken straight to a blank canvas - either way, click Get Data and select More to open the full list of data sources available for Power BI Desktop.
+Open Power BI Desktop.
+Select File > Get Data and then select Get data to get started to open the full list of data sources available for Power BI Desktop.

-The Navigator will show you all entities available for your environment grouped into three folders.
-Expand the Common Data Model folder.
+The Navigator displays all entities available for your environment grouped into two folders.

-- Custom Entities - are entities that you have created or imported in your environment.
+- Entities - are standard entities and custom entities that you have created or imported in your environment.

-- System - contains all entities in your environment, including the Common Data Model and Custom entities.
+- System - contains all entities in your environment, including system entities.

-Select the Account entity to see a preview of your data in the right pane, and click Load.
+Select the Account entity to see a preview of your data in the right pane.
+Select Load.